Mulholland Dr.

 Visually things aren't as impressive as I remembered.
 There are definitely good parts, the camera work in particular is still strong and deliberate, but the editing and photography let the film down.
 It's not that it's ugly, but the images can be a little plain and lifeless.
 Some very crude effects (like the intro, or the old couple at the end) don't really help either.
 It's a shame, because even though it's obvious Lynch spent a lot of time on the look of Mulholland Dr., the result is blander than it should be.

 The score on the other hand is still as blissfully amazing as it was the first time I heard it.
 Angelo Badalamenti is at his best when writing scores for Lynch and from what I know of him I consider Mulholland Dr. to be his best work.
-The Mulholland Dr. main theme is epic and pulls you right into the film from the very first notes.
+Mulholland Dr.'s main theme is epic and pulls you right into the film from the very first notes.
 The other notable soundtrack moment is the Club Silencio scene, not surprisingly the absolute high point of Mulholland Dr. Even when the visuals might let the film down from time to time, the soundtrack is always there to soften the blow.

 The acting is another strong point.
-While the delivery and stoic performances of the first half may rise a few eyebrows, they're at least functional and put into context by the second half of the film.
+While the delivery and stoic performances of the first half may raise a few eyebrows, they're at least functional and put into context by the second half of the film.
 Mulholland Dr. was also Naomi Watts' breakthrough film and it's not all that hard to see why.
 Her performance is stellar, the "acting" scene in particular stands out as one of the finest performances in her career.
 The secondary cast is solid too, with no weak links or miscasts.

 screen capture of Mulholland Dr.

 Mulholland Dr. is one of Lynch's more accessible mind benders, though it may still confuse people on their first viewing.
 The clues are there though and repeated viewings will clear up most of the uncertainties.
-Whether you actually choose to care is up to you, personally I prefer Lynch for the atmosphere he manages to create, not so much the puzzle he lays out before you.
-The cool thing about Mulholland Dr. is that it offers both in equal measures.
+Whether you actually choose to care is up to you, personally, I prefer Lynch for the atmosphere he manages to create, not so much the puzzle he lays out before you.
+The cool thing about Mulholland Dr. is that it offers both in equal measure.